 I’m looking forward to being interviewed this morning by BBC Arts Editor Will Gompertz on BBC Radio Oxford.
 I will be talking about forests and the work of the Sylva Foundation — the Oxfordshire-based charity I co-founded five years ago — and The New Sylva which was released in the US

-I recently joined Paul Gough and Gail Ritchie to discuss, with presenter Samira Ahmed, the meaning of trees and wood in war and peacetime for BBC Radio 3’s Free Thinking.
+I joined Paul Gough and Gail Ritchie to discuss the meaning of trees and wood in war and peacetime for BBC Radio 3’s Free Thinking.

 An interview on BBC Radio Oxford today about the Sylva Foundation’s new initiative TreeWatch and other projects.

 I am being interviewed on BBC Radio Oxford this morning: http://wp.me/pRuGn-zS

 I was interviewed for a programme on Deutsche Welle Radio to discuss the UK Government’s proposals to sell England’s publicly-owned forests.